Star Raiders (2011 video game)

 Star Raiders is a video game for the Xbox 360, PlayStation 3, and Microsoft Windows.
-Developed by Incinerator Studios, it was published in May 2011 by Atari Interactive.
-It is a re-imagining of 1980's Star Raiders which was the killer app for the Atari 8-bit computers.
+Developed by Incinerator Studios, it was published in May 2011 by Atari, Inc. It is a re-imagining of 1980's Star Raiders which was the killer app for the Atari 8-bit computers.
 The remake is an action, first-person spaceship combat game in which the player travels through a starfield in pursuit of the enemy Zylons.
 It adds a new storyline, customizable ships, and multiplayer gameplay with several modes.

 Gameplay

 Star Raiders features a storyline very similar to that of the 1979 video game.
 The Zylons, an alien race bent on humanity's destruction, are moving their forces towards Earth, and it is up to the player to repel their assault and save the human race.
 The player's ship is a small space fighter, but with the capability to transform itself to deal with a variety of situations.
 The forms include these: a dogfighting ship, capable of close and quick battles with other Zylon dogfighters; an assault form that is good at destroying larger, more powerful enemy ships; and a turret form, for destroying the largest Zylon ships from the inside.

 All of these forms are needed, as the Zylons dramatically outnumber the player, both in numbers and size of their ships.
 Aside from fighters of similar size, the Zylons have cruisers and frigates to confront the player, as well as their largest ship, the Basestar.
 Players can defeat the other three types of ships with conventional weaponry, but have to travel inside the Basestar and destroy certain key points to finally eliminate it.

 The gameplay unfolds along a galactic map, as players choose which missions they want to undertake to defeat the Zylon threat.
 Missions involve the players dogfighting with Zylon forces in a variety of settings, from an asteroid field to gigantic space elevators, and end when all the Zylon ships are eliminated.
 Once the mission is completed, players can return to the area if they so choose, to find ore for upgrading their weapons and shields.